auth0/docs/articles/tutorials/dashboard-domain-settings.md

 ![](/media/articles/tutorials/tenant-settings/settings.png)

-Use this section to customize some of the settings related to your tenant.
+Use this section to customize some of the settings related to your domain.
 These settings will be used in [Lock](https://auth0.com/lock), emails and various other pages being displayed to your end users.

 * **Friendly Name**: This is the name you want to be displayed to your users, usually the name of your company or organization.
 * **Logo URL**: In this field, enter the URL where you have a square image saved.
 This image will appear to your users on various screens and pages.